 This is because the hormones during heat that cause dog mammary glands to grow can cause abnormal growth, which may lead to cancer.
 “On rare occasions, you’ll see mammary gland cancers in male dogs, too,” Dr. Chayasriwong adds.

 Another issue that affects dog nipples is a bacterial infection called mastitis.
 Mastitis in dogs can be life-threatening if left untreated.

 Mastitis is often seen in intact female dogs who either just had puppies or had a pseudo-pregnancy during heat.
 (Basically, a female dog at the end of her heat acts like she has puppies, with her mammary glands swelling as a result.
 She may also do things like guard her toys like they are her puppies.)

 It isn’t just limited to intact female dogs, though.
 Spayed females and even male dogs can develop mastitis as well.

 If you suspect your dog has mastitis, he or she needs to get to the veterinarian right away.
 Left untreated, mastitis can lead to septic shock and kill your dog.
 Once your veterinarian confirms mastitis as the diagnosis, she will prescribe antibiotics for your dog.
-She may also have you apply warm compresses to the affected glands, and regularly milk them out to clear out the ducts.
+She may also have you apply warm compresses to the affected dog nipples, and regularly milk them out to clear out the ducts.

 In serious cases, your dog may need intravenous fluid therapy to treat shock or dehydration.
 If the mammary gland is abscessed or just can’t be saved, surgery is required to remove it.
 If there are puppies involved, they may need treatment too if they are malnourished and dehydrated.
 You might find yourself feeding them until mom is better.